fu0414/2026-WRO-Future_Emgineering-LCDMC/README.md

 #### Mechanical Differential Rear Axle

 In 2024 and 2025, our vehicles lacked a mechanical differential rear axle.
 This caused a jamming effect when the front steering angle was too large, as both rear wheels were steering in the same direction.
 This year, however, we've installed a mechanical differential rear axle, allowing the two wheels to travel at different speeds, eliminating the jamming caused by excessive front steering angles.(You can find the sample video in the [other] file)

+### Visual Solutions

+For this vehicle,we adopted a purely vision-based solution,so we chose to use the IMX219 camera for road and obstacle recognition because it works out of the box and supports jetson orin nano.

 ### Obstacle Avoidance System Design